 and it is able to sufficiently model the dynamics of the HUX model with only $\ell= 4$ modes.
-A practical implementation of operator inference requires regularization, and for the least-squares fitting we found $\lambda = 10^{5}$ to give good results.
-The comparison between sOpInf and HUX velocity profiles are provided in Figure~\ref{fig:sOpInf-HUX-1D}.
-The figure shows that the advective solutions are well approximated both in the training data until $r=0.82$AU and into the testing data, where the ROM is fully predictive.
-This conclusion is also supported by Table~\ref{tab:CR2210} where we provide the mean/median/maximum relative error and the PCC comparing the HUX solutions with the ROM solutions, both in the testing and training regime.
-The error measures show that an sOpInf ROM can sufficiently predict the HUX dynamics while reducing the dimensionality of the problem from $n_{\phi}=128$ to $\ell = 4$, i.e., a factor of 32 reduction of state-space dimension.
+A practical implementation of operator inference requires regularization, and for the least-squares fitting we found $\lambda = 10^{3}$ to give good results.
+The comparison between sOpInf and HUX velocity profiles is provided in Figure~\ref{fig:sOpInf-HUX-1D}.
+The figure shows that the advective solutions are well approximated both in the training regime until $r=0.82$AU and in the testing regime, where the ROM is fully predictive.
+This conclusion is also supported by Table~\ref{tab:CR2210} where we provide the mean/median/maximum relative error and the Pearson correlation coefficient comparing the HUX solutions with the ROM solutions, both in the testing and training regime.
+The error measures show that a sOpInf ROM can sufficiently predict the HUX dynamics while reducing the dimensionality of the problem from $n_{\phi}=128$ to $\ell = 4$, i.e., a factor of 32 reduction of state-space dimension.